Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: General setup and second-chaos expansion of the integrated variance

-Fix a time horizon $T>0$.
-It is not hard to see that $Q(s,s)>0$ for all $s>0$ .
+Define the centered version of $X$ : $\widetilde{X}_{t}:=X_{t}-m(t)$, $t\geq 0$, and fix a time horizon $T>0$.
+It is not hard to see that $Q(s,s)>0$ for all $s>0$.
 Since the Gaussian process $X$ is almost surely continuous, the mean function $t\mapsto m(t)$ is a continuous function on $[0,T]$, and the covariance function $(t,s)\mapsto Q(t,s)$ is a continuous function of two variables on $[0,T]^{2}$.
-This is a consequence of the Dudley-Fernique theory of regularity, which also implies that $m$ and $Q$ boast moduli of continuity bounded above by the scale $h\mapsto \log ^{-1/2}\left( h^{-1}\right) $ (see \cite{Adler}), but this can also be established by elementary means\footnote{ The continuity of the process $X$ implies its continuity in probability on $ \Omega $.
+Indeed, the continuity of the process $X$ implies its continuity in probability on $ \Omega $.
 Hence, the process $X$ is continuous in the mean-square sense (see, e.g., \cite{IR}, Lemma 1 on p.
 5, or invoke the equivalence of $L^{p}$ norms on Wiener chaos, see \cite{NPbook}).
 Mean-square continuity of $X$ implies the continuity of the mean function on $[0,T]$.
 In addition, the autocorrelation function of the process $X$, that is, the function $R(t,s)= \mathbb{E}\left[ X_{t}X_{s}\right] $, $(t,s)\in \lbrack 0,T]^{2}$, is continuous (see, e.g., \cite{A}, Lemma 4.2).
-Finally, since $ Q(t,s)=R(t,s)-m(t)m(s)$, the covariance function $Q$ is continuous on $ [0,T]^{2}$.}.
+Finally, since $ Q(t,s)=R(t,s)-m(t)m(s)$, the covariance function $Q$ is continuous on $ [0,T]^{2}$.
+We refer the interested reader to \cite{Adler} for more information on the continuity problems for general Gaussian processes.

+In our analysis, it will be convenient to refer to the Karhunen-Lo\`{e}ve expansion of $\widetilde{X}$.
+We will next provide certain details concerning the Karhunen-Lo\`{e}ve expansion and introduce notation that will be used throughout the paper.